TonicAI/tonic_validate/README.md

 For the complete definitions of these metrics, see the [RAG metrics reference](https://docs.tonic.ai/validate/rag-metrics/tonic-validate-rag-metrics-reference) section of our documentation or the [RAG metrics reference table](#metrics-reference-table) below.
 To see how these metrics vary with chunk size and number of retrieved context chunks for a simple RAG application, check out this [RAG metrics analysis jupyter notebook](examples/rag_metrics_sweep_analysis.ipynb).

-The different metrics in Tonic Validate Metrics require different inputs to calculate (see reference table below).
+The different metrics in Tonic Validate require different inputs to calculate (see reference table below).

 Ideally, you have a benchmark dataset of questions and reference answers where the reference answers serve as the ground truth correct answers to the questions.
 When you have a benchmark dataset of questions and reference answers, you can utilize all of the metrics after you: